Out-of-distribution Evidence-aware Fake News Detection via Dual Adversarial Debiasing: Methodology

 Then, the detection model conducts word-level news-evidence interaction, to generate sentence-level embeddings.
 Sentence-level embeddings of news are usually obtained via variety of pooling operations as

 where $s_{n_i } \in \mathcal{R}^{d_s }$, and $d_s$ denotes the embedding dimensionality.
 And the interaction process for generating evidence embeddings can be formulated as

 where $s_{e_{i,j} } \in \mathcal{R}^{d_s }$.
+This process conducts word-level interaction and reasoning between news and evidences.
 We denote the learnable parameters in the word-level interaction module as $\theta_w$.
-As instances, DeClare conducts claim-aware attention for generating evidence embeddings, MAC adopts multi-head attention, and GET \cite{xu2022evidence} incorporates graph neural networks, for word-level news-evidence interaction.

-Finally, detection models further conduct sentence-level interaction for the final prediction on the true/fake news label.
+Finally, detection models further conduct sentence-level interaction between news and evidences for the final prediction on the true/fake news label.
 This process can be formulated as

 We denote the learnable parameters in the sentence-level interaction module as $\theta_s$.
-As instances, HAN adopts coherence and entailment attention for news-evidence interaction, and in MAC and GET, multi-head attention is used.
-Moreover, in some detection models, e.g., DeClare, MAC and GET, publisher embedding and speaker embedding is involved to represent the credibility of authors of the news and corresponding evidences.
+Moreover, in some detection models, publisher embedding and speaker embedding is involved to represent the credibility of authors of the news and corresponding evidences.
 In this situation, Eq. (\ref{eq:sent_inter}) can be rewritten as

 where $p_{n_i }$ and $p_{ e_{i,j} }$ denote publisher embedding and speaker embedding respectively.